E-Sh4rk/EmeraldACE_tuto/hex-writer.md

 If you entered all the codes correctly, your BOX 10 slot 19 should contain a bad egg, and no other slot should have been corrupted.

-If it is the case, just move the bad egg to the last slot of BOX 14, and you are done.
+If it is the case, you are almost done.
+Just move the bad egg to the slot 29 of BOX 14 and ensure the slot 30 of BOX 14 (the last slot) is empty.
 Note that the certificate exit code bootstrap must always be placed at least two slots before the hexadecimal-writer bad egg when using it.

 When you don't want to use the hexadecimal-writer bad egg (if you just want to execute a standard ACE code for instance), just move it before the last row of BOX 11 and it will not be executed.